Nyonya kueh in Singapore for a traditional sweet treat

 You’ll have to come early if you want a taste of Lina Confectionery’s kueh.
 They have only one display case, and they will call it a day once everything is sold out.
-Highlights include their kueh salat ($1), yam-flavoured ang ku kueh ($0.90) and the steam lapis ($1).
-The latter features a whooping 18 layers and takes a total of four hours to prepare.
+Highlights include their kueh salat ($1), yam-flavoured ang ku kueh ($0.90), and the steam lapis ($1).
+The latter features a whopping total of 18 layers and takes four hours to prepare.
 Complimenting these sweet treats is a succinct selection of fried snacks.
 Most come by for her Resoles ($1.30), an Indonesian take on rissole.

 Address: 124 Bukit Merah Lane 1, Singapore 150124

 Opening hours: Mon-Sat 9:30am to 8pm

 Tel: 6271 6996